mpcarr/vpx-glf/docs/combo-switches.md

 # Combo Switches Configuration

 The combo switches configuration allows you to set up and customize combinations of switches that trigger events when activated in specific patterns.
-Combo switches are useful for creating complex gameplay mechanics that require multiple switches to be activated in sequence or simultaneously.
+Combo switches are useful for creating complex gameplay mechanics that require multiple switches to be activated in sequence.

 ## Configuration Options